Trochanteric bursitis after hip replacement: Causes, symptoms, and treatment

 - NSAIDs: Pain and inflammation relief.

-Shockwave Therapy: Shockwave therapy is a non-invasive method in which high-energy sound waves are applied specifically to the affected area.
-It can promote healing, alleviate pain, and improve blood circulation in the tissue.
-This form of therapy is particularly suitable for patients with chronic complaints who do not respond adequately to other conservative measures.
+Shockwave therapy: The shockwave therapy is a non‑invasive method in which high‑energy sound waves are applied directly to the affected area.
+It can promote healing, relieve pain and improve blood flow in the tissue.
+This therapy form is especially suitable for patients with chronic complaints that do not respond sufficiently to other conservative measures.

-Physiotherapy: Strengthening and stretching exercises reduce the strain on the bursae.
+Physiotherapy: Strengthening and stretching exercises reduce the load on the bursae.

-Shoes and aids: Orthopedic insoles can compensate for incorrect loading.
+Shoes and aids: Orthopedic insoles can compensate for improper loading.

 Minimally Invasive and Surgical Treatments (rarely recommended)